SEO cost & how to evaluate offers

 - How progress will be communicated (even in a simple monthly message)

-"You don't need a PDF report — you need someone who can explain what was done and what comes next."
+"You don't need a PDF report.
+You need someone who can explain what was done and what comes next."

 3) Common red flags